Skip to main content

 encodedQuery (HTTP) query parameter format

-squid by arc46 will accept encoded queries as
+squid will accept encoded queries as

 encodedQuery=yourEncodedQuery